mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 One way of adding depth to a landscape is by adhering to the properties of [atmospheric perspective](http://www.arthints.com/what-is-atmospheric-perspective/).
 Simply put --- far away objects appear more faded than those in the foreground.

 Now you could be meticulous with your color choices and purposely mix gray and blue as you paint to get a similar effect.
-But if you're anything like me you're wouldn't mind a shortcut to speed things up.
+But if you're anything like me you wouldn't mind a shortcut to speed things up.

-In this drawing of tree tops the layers near the top are the most heavily blended.
+In this drawing of trees, the layers near the top are the most heavily blended.
 While the dark green trees at the bottom remain sharp and untouched.

 <figure class="half">
   <a href="{{ site.url }}/images/pencil-53-tree-tops-lg.jpg"><img src="{{ site.url }}/images/pencil-53-tree-tops-700.jpg" alt="tree tops drawn in ink"></a>